It’s football season and what’s better than a cold one with some wings…nothing!

 Where is this volcano you're asking yourself?

-Well not too far away, Jackson Mississippi.
+Well not too far away, in Jackson Mississippi.

 Courtesy of HMDB.org